WendyAnthony/Code_Each_Day/Code-Projects-2022.md

 - r scripts must be located in folder of images for them to work properly
 - copying images from same location into location folder so I can map all images for a location over time
 - I'd like to figure out some `r leaflet` code to map images over time
+- once images are on map, I'd like to find leaflet code that I can draw boundary around markers and export data (e.g.to see what plants are all in one place - to help with naming, etc)

 **Links to code work:**
 - https://github.com/WendyAnthony/Code_Each_Day/blob/master/My_Code/Images/z-1-rename-files-folder.R